vespa-engine/blog/_posts/2022-05-09-constrained-approximate-nearest-neighbor-search.md

 </p>

-This blog post describes Vespa's support for combining [approximate nearest neighbor search](https://docs.vespa.ai/en/approximate-nn-hnsw.html), or vector search, with run time filters or constraints to tackle real-world search and recommendation use cases at scale.
+This blog post describes Vespa's support for combining [approximate nearest neighbor search](https://docs.vespa.ai/en/approximate-nn-hnsw.html), or vector search, with query-time filters or constraints to tackle real-world search and recommendation use cases at scale.
-The first section covers the data structures Vespa builds to support fast online search in vector fields and other field types.
+The first section covers the data structures Vespa builds to support fast search in vector fields and other field types.
 The blog post then describes the two primary strategies for combining vector search with filters; pre- or post-filtering.
 Finally, the blog post introduces two Vespa parameters for controlling vector search filtering behavior to achieve optimal functionality with the lowest possible resource usage.